vfs-sct/0ct0-GONE/README.md

 DEBUG
 ===================
--UI screen and codeside framework set up.
+-Screen and code framework set up.
+Open with F1
-	-Note: While the screen can be opened, the debug menu has no functionality currently.
+-Add fuel and other resources to Octo using a dropdown menu -Kill Octo instantly
+-View current value of Octo's fuel tank
 ===================